-- SEC.
-6. Section 84504 of the Government Code is amended to read: - 84504. (a) Any committee that supports or opposes one or more ballot measures shall name and identify itself using a name or phrase that clearly identifies the economic or other special interest of its major donors of fifty thousand dollars (\$50,000) or more in any reference to the committee required by law, including, but not limited, to its statement of organization filed pursuant to Section 84101. - (b) If the major donors of fifty thousand dollars (\$50,000) or more share a common employer, the identity of the employer shall also be disclosed. - (c) Any committee which supports or opposes a ballot measure, shall print or broadcast its name as provided in this section as part of any advertisement or other paid public statement, unless the advertisement is required to include a disclosure pursuant to any other section of this article. - (d) If candidates or their controlled committees, as a group or individually, meet the contribution thresholds for a person, they shall be identified by the controlling candidate's name. - SEC.
-7. Section 84505 of the Government Code is amended to read: - 84505.
-In addition to the requirements of Sections-84503, 84504, 84506, 84506.1, 84506.2, and-84506.5 84506.3, the committee placing the advertisement or persons acting in concert with that committee shall be prohibited from creating or using a noncandidate-controlled committee or a nonsponsored committee to avoid, or that results in the avoidance of, the disclosure of any individual, industry, business entity, controlled committee, or sponsored committee as a major funding source. - SEC.
-8. Section 84506 of the Government Code is repealed. - 84506. (a) A broadcast or mass mailing advertisement supporting or opposing a candidate or ballot measure, that is paid for by an independent expenditure, shall include a disclosure statement that identifies both of the following:
+- (b) "Committee disclosure Internet Web site" means the Internet Web site for a committee identifying the top identifiable contributors to that committee, as described in Section 84506.3. - (c) "Cumulative contributions" means the cumulative amount of contributions received by a committee beginning 18 months prior to the date the committee made its first expenditure to qualify, support, or oppose a candidate for elective office or a ballot measure or ballot measures and ending seven days before the advertisement is sent to the printer or broadcast station or uploaded to the Internet. - (d) "Identifiable contributor" means a person or committee that has made cumulative contributions of at least ten thousand dollars (\$10,000) to a committee. - SEC.
+4. Section 84502 of the Government Code is repealed. - SEC.
+5. Section 84503 of the Government Code is repealed. - SEC.
+6. Section 84504 of the Government Code is amended to read: - 84504. (a) Any committee that supports or opposes one or more ballot measures shall name and identify itself using a name or phrase that clearly identifies the economic or other special interest of its major donors of fifty thousand dollars (\$50,000) or more in any reference to the committee required by law, including, but not limited, to its statement of organization filed pursuant to Section 84101. - (b) If the major donors of fifty thousand dollars (\$50,000) or more share a common employer, the identity of the employer shall also be disclosed. - (c) Any committee which supports or opposes a ballot measure shall print or broadcast its name as provided in this section as part of any advertisement or other paid public statement, unless the advertisement is required to include a disclosure pursuant to any other section of this article. - (d) If candidates or their controlled committees, as a group or individually, meet the contribution thresholds for a person, they shall be identified by the controlling candidate's name. - 38 SEC.
+7. Section 84505 of the Government Code is amended to read:

+84505.
+In addition to the requirements of Sections 84504, 84506, 84506.1, 84506.2, and 84506.3, the committee placing the advertisement or persons acting in concert with that committee shall be prohibited from creating or using a noncandidate-controlled committee or a nonsponsored committee to avoid, or that results in the avoidance of, the disclosure of any individual, industry, business entity, controlled committee, or sponsored committee as a major funding source.